Undergraduate Course Catalog 2015-2016

 The College of Liberal Arts Center for Study Abroad is located in 116 Murkland Hall.
 To learn more about any of the following programs, visit the Center or contact Lisa Mulvey, College of Liberal Arts study abroad coordinator, firstname.lastname@example.org or email@example.com, (603) 862-3962.

-London, England: Fall and/or spring courses in the British studies, the arts, humanities, and a wide range of other subjects at Regent’s College, London.
+London, England: Fall and/or spring courses in British studies, the arts, humanities, social sciences, business, and a wide range of other subjects at Regent’s College, London.

 Faculty Director: Douglas Lanier, firstname.lastname@example.org, (603) 862-3796, 12A Hamilton Smith Hall.

 Dijon, France: Academic year, spring, or summer study of French language and other liberal arts courses at the Université de Bourgogne, Dijon.

 Faculty Director: Claire Malarte-Feldman, email@example.com, 210E Murkland Hall.